 Unlike many sports that come from an Olympic background and go through adaptations, goalball was created exclusively for people with visual disabilities - either blind or partially sighted.

 It originated in 1946 in Germany, created by an Austrian, Hanz Lorenzen, and a German, Sepp Reindle, as a form of rehabilitation of veterans of both World Wars.

-In the next Paralympic Games, held four years later in Toronto, Canada, it officially became a competition, but only for men - women began participating in 1984, when the games were co-hosted in New York and Stoke Mandeville, England.
+In the next Paralympic Games, held four years later in Toronto, Canada, it officially became a competition, but only for men.
+Women began participating in 1984, when the Games were co-hosted in New York and Stoke Mandeville, England.

 Players in the defending team may lie on the ground to try to block the entire goal, also within a limited area, and positioning is guided by tactile lines - cords taped to the ground.

-In addition to refereeing the match, Goalball referees have to control the game, narrating aloud the players’ actions.
+In addition to refereeing the match, goalball referees have to control the game, narrating aloud the players’ actions.

 All the rules of the sport are determined by the International Blind Sports Federation (IBSA).

 The official ball is similar in size to a basketball, but without an internal bladder.
 It has bells inside and holes on the outside that enhance the sound to orientate the players.

 Matches consist of two 12-minute halves, with an interval of three minutes.
 If a team achieves a 10-goal lead, the match is ended immediately, regardless of the time played.